-Pride in STEMM is an organization devoted to the support of Queer students in science, technology, engineering, math and medical fields.
+Pride in STEMM is a student organization devoted to the support of Queer students in science, technology, engineering, math and medical fields.
 We focus primarily on education, community building and professional development.
 We welcome all students including allies and non-STEM majors and are always striving to support the STEM and LGBTQ+ communities.

 The students in Re-Engineered Art collect materials around campus to create art.
 Students work with imperfect materials and to see potential in everyday items.
 This new student organization brings together engineers, artists, and people who are passionate about the environment.
 The goal is to inspire a unique and collaborative group to create works of art to place around campus.
 Re-Engineered Art meets on a biweekly basis.

-Society of Hispanic Professional Engineers (SHPE)
+Society of Hispanic Professional Engineers

-SHPE changes lives by empowering the Hispanic community to realize its fullest potential and to impact the world through STEM awareness, access, support, and development.
+Society of Hispanic Professional Engineers (SHPE) UA Chapteris to change lives by empowering the Hispanic community to realize its fullest potential and to impact the world through STEM awareness, access, support, and development.
 With their core values being familia, service, learning and resilience, SHPE envisions a world where Hispanics are highly valued and influenced as the leading innovators, scientists, mathematicians, and engineers.

 Society of Sales Engineers

-SSE is a student organization focused on providing a welcoming community where engineering and business students meet with industry professionals and explore career opportunities in technical sales.
+Society of Sales Engineers (SSE) UA Chapter is a student organization focused on providing a welcoming community where engineering and business students meet with industry professionals and explore career opportunities in technical sales.
 Members develop professional and leadership skills and participate in social events and company and recruiter-led workshops.
 SSE competes annually at the National Sales Engineering Competition to network with employers and develop practical sales experience.

 Society of Women Engineers

-SWE is a student organization the helps women (and men) in engineering.
+Society of Women Engineers (SWE) UA Chapter is a student organization the helps women (and men) in engineering.
 Resources include workshops, training, resume editing, business etiquette, and networking.
 SWE members attend regional and annual conferences where further resources are available, including career fairs and professional development.